-Act now to help preserve Madagascar’s biodiversity by joining our French-speaking lemur conservation project in Nosy Be!
+Take action now to preserve Madagascar’s biodiversity by joining our French-speaking lemur conservation project in Nosy Be!

-Our Family projects are suitable for children aged 4 and up.
-Our advisors will provide personalized recommendations based on your children’s ages, the destination, and the type of mission.
+Our “Family” projects are suitable for children from the age of 4.
+Our advisors will provide personalized recommendations based on your child’s age, the destination, and the type of mission.

-The lemur experience and conservation project aims to educate the public about the importance of protecting lemurs and their habitat.
+The lemur conservation project aims to raise awareness about the importance of protecting lemurs and their habitat.

-Because of widespread deforestation, the destruction of their natural habitats, and poaching, lemur populations in Madagascar have been declining over time.
-Through habitat restoration, population monitoring, and public awareness campaigns near the program locations, the conservation project in Nosy Be seeks to address these issues.
+Due to widespread deforestation, habitat destruction, and poaching, lemur populations in Madagascar are steadily declining.
+Through habitat restoration, population monitoring, and public awareness campaigns near project sites, the Nosy Be conservation project seeks to address these issues.

-As a participant, you have a significant impact on Nosy Be’s conservation efforts as well as the health of lemurs living in a controlled environment.
-Your contribution aids in the preservation of this special environment and its inhabitants.
-Before you begin your volunteer work, it is essential to understand your role, responsibilities, and expectations.
+As a volunteer, you will have a significant impact on conservation efforts in Nosy Be and on the well-being of lemurs living in a controlled environment.
+Your contribution helps preserve this unique ecosystem and its inhabitants.
+Before starting your volunteer work, it is essential to understand your role, responsibilities, and expectations.

-With the help of specific information, the park’s veterinarian will be able to determine the appropriate care needed for each resident.
-You will have the opportunity to communicate in English or French to raise awareness among visitors to the sanctuary.
+With the help of specific data, the park’s veterinarian can determine the appropriate care for each resident.
+You will also have the opportunity to communicate in English or French to educate visitors about the refuge.

-Additionally, you will assist in creating awareness campaigns aimed at educating the local community about the importance of protecting the lemur population and its habitat.
+Additionally, you will help develop awareness campaigns aimed at educating the local community about the importance of protecting lemurs and their habitat.

 This program is available all year round.